PhyloGrok/VCFgenerator/VCF_Annotation/vcf_annotation.md

 ```
 ./resources/snpeff_annotate.sh -d HsNRC-1 -i pH_exp_vcfs/ -o resources/
 ```
-- The output files should be located in the `resouces/` under {variant}_annotated.vcf
+- The output files should be located in the `resouces/` under {variant}_annotated.vcf along with the html, txt, and csv files